Garlic Chutney Recipe (Rajasthani Style)

 Oil heating in a pan.

-Discard the stalk of 20-25 Kashmiri dry red chilies and add the chilies to the pan.
+Step 2: Discard the stalks of 20-25 Kashmiri dry red chilies, then add the chilies to the pan.

 Chilies added to the pan.